 As my friends and family can attest, my most favorite part of this entire experience came in the form of three acts of divine intervention (skip to #3 if you want chills).
 Read and decide for yourself, but I believe God had me safely in his hands.
-It strengthened my faith as a Christian.
 No matter what your faith, if these things happened to you, you’d be shaken too.

 1. I asked God for help when I was on the rooftops and had almost slipped.
 And then I climbed my way down along a path that seemed to make perfect sense until I could go no further.
 But it was an American couple’s balcony I landed on and they helped me get home.
 They were the only Americans in the building, as far as I know.

 2. I told you I was worried about the hospital costs and understanding the diagnosis.
 Well, no sooner had I taken to the gurney at the hospital than an older, portly gentleman in a trench coat and hat got off the elevator and approached my friend who was in the waiting room.
 He was an Italian who spoke English well, and said he had been visiting a friend, and heard us come in (Really?
 It was 4:30am.)
 While I waited to get my x-rays, he told us he was a retired doctor and had worked for 6 years in a hospital in Corpus Christi, Texas.
 He told me that I would likely not see a bill for my visit because of Italy’s public health system and he also said he would wait around to read my x-rays, speak with the doctor if needed and explain my diagnosis to me.
 He was a bit of an odd duck but chatty and friendly.
 When my results and prescription were given to me, he translated them for me.
 And then he popped up and said he needed to return to his friend.
-He went to the elevator and entered, leaving the two of us alone again with no one else around.
-Moments later, as we were driven away in our taxi, we passed him waiting at the bus stop outside the hospital and he waved at us.
+He went to the elevator and entered, the cart went up to the 4th floor, leaving the two of us alone again with no one else around.
+Moments later – mere seconds – as we were driven away in our taxi, we inexplicably saw him leaning out from a lamppost on the street bridge across from the hospital – holding it with one hand – waving directly at us, with the sun rising behind him.
 The hair went up on the back of my neck, and my friend and I looked at each other with “WTF?
+HOW?
 Did that just happen?”
+My friend turned red and then purple and murmured “That’s not possible.
+That’s just not possible.”
+She hardly said anything after that, for the entire day.
+But we both knew what he was.

 3. As I mentioned in Hanging at the Police Station Kind of Sucks, I was put in a Fiat-like car with three officers and taken to the street where Marco lived.
 When we arrived, they asked me to point out Marco’s building.
 I knew the color of his door and the # of his building, and went straight to it.
 Then, they asked me to show them the building I exited from.
 I told them I did not remember because I had never turned around to look at it – I had been running for my life.
 But I told them the interior doors of the building I exited from were forest green.
 They seemed skeptical.
 They buzzed into the buildings on either side of Marco’s and brought me in.
 One had red interior doors.
 One had blue.
 They kept asking me, ” Whicha one?”
 I said neither.
 They became more severe with me and at that moment I realized for the first time they did not believe me about my escape.
 That had never occurred to me.
 I began to panic, asking God to help me over and over.
 I told the police to take me to Marco’s apartment and I would gladly show them the whole escape all over again.
 They said we could not enter Marco’s apartment.
 We were at a standstill.